yakamok/keyserver-fs/README.md

 Which is best?
 Create program to parse the data from the site?
 Maybe also download the key locally with import and parse it this way?
+auto generate URL to the stored data from the key server uploaded to
+add file type to the first uid in base64